infor-design/enterprise-ng/docs/DEVELOPER.md

     README.md (optional)
 ```

-The typing file (soho-widget.d.ts) contains the public API for the underlying **enterprise** jQuery controls, it also contains some internal information required to get the component working.
+The typing file (`soho-widget.d.ts`) contains the public API for the underlying **enterprise** jQuery controls, it also contains some internal information required to get the component working.
+This should be referenced in each component it is required in.

 ```typescript
 /**